 At Benton Dene Primary School we deliver our curriculum using a cross-curricular approach towards teaching and learning.
 We refer to these as ‘our topics’.
 This means that skills, knowledge and understanding across a range of subjects are brought together and linked to form an overall ‘topic’.
 Within the topic, children are able to practise and apply their Reading, Mathematics and English skills in other subject areas.
 In addition to this we use Read Write Inc across EYFS and KS1 and Oxford Owl/ Accelerated Reader in KS2 to support the teaching of reading and phonics.

 Our ‘Curriculum Maps’ show each year group’s half termly theme of learning.
 This will often include a class trip, a visitor to School or a celebration of learning event and can be found using the tabs at the left hand side of this page.

 Class teachers will be able to provide more information about curriculum content, should this be required.

 Early Years and Key Stage 1 use Read Write Inc in order to teach children to blend to read and segment to spell words.

 Key Stage 2 use Read Write Inc in order to teach children to blend to read and segment to spell words.

 Benton Dene Primary invested heavily to buy the PM Reading Scheme, RWI, Oxford Owl and Accelerated Reader programmes across school in order to support the teaching of core words, fluency, punctuation and vocabulary.

 Art & Design/DT

-In addition to our core curriculum, we also hold whole schooled themed weeks, including ‘Being British’ and ‘International Week’.
-These are outlined in our topic webs, which are sent home at the beginning of each half term and are available using the tabs on the left hand side of this page.
+In addition to our core curriculum, we also hold whole school themed weeks, including ‘Being British’ and ‘International Week’.
+These are outlined in our curriculum maps, which are sent home at the beginning of each half term and are available using the tabs on the left hand side of this page.
 These weeks aim to develop multicultural understanding, citizenship, international awareness, environmental issues and future careers.